drgerstl/standupTracker/README.md

 Addtionally, when you check that someone is attending, their name will be displayed in red.
 Once you check the box for 'To present', their name will be displayed in green, indicating that the have spoken, and the 'To present' box will change to 'Done'.
 This is also able to be toggled.

+At the bottom you can click the 'All Attending' button to have every employee as marked in attendance.
+Conversely, you can click the 'Clear' button to clear all checkboxes as well as the host label.

+In the bottom right corner is an attendance counter which displays the number of people marked as attending.

-To close the program, simply click the 'X' in the corner of the window.
+To close the program, simply click the 'X' in the corner of the window or click the 'Exit' button.

 The list of employees to be displayed can be changed in the constants.py file.
 Currently, the window will accomodate up to 16 employees.